 Problem Statement

 Over the past two decades, as the bridge engineering profession has moved towards more objective and quantitative structural assessment approaches, two complementary paradigms that focus on quantifying local and global condition/performance have emerged.
 In general, the local techniques fall under the NDE moniker and aim to characterize local material properties and/or identify material-level forms of deterioration or damage.
 The more global techniques are commonly referred to as structural testing or SHM, and generally focus on quantifying or identifying changes in more system/component-level behaviors such as those associated with global load path, the distribution of component actions, or the distribution of stresses within critical cross-sections.
 Although these two assessment strategies appear quite complementary in nature, there are very few examples of how this complementary nature can be exploited to improve the accuracy and comprehensiveness of bridge assessment.
+To fill this gap, the primary focus of this study is to develop and evaluate potential strategies for integrating common SHM and NDE data types for load rating purposes.
+As mentioned previously, while there are many opportunities to improve upon current NDE and SHM approaches, such improvements are outside the scope of this effort.

 As described in the introduction above, capacity evaluation was selected as the guiding application scenario for the proposed research.
 This scenario represents the most common, quantitative assessment activity undertaken by state transportation agencies throughout the U.S., and as such is highly relevant to current bridge engineering practice.
 Prior to embarking on research to integrate NDE and SHM data to improve capacity evaluation, it is first necessary to structure the common practices to better understand which aspects may benefit from specific data.
 Towards that end, it is useful to break bridge capacity evaluation into two activities: estimation of member demands and the estimation of member capacities (as illustrated in Fig. 1 and described in the following subsections).